A2osX/A2osX/.Docs/Glossary.md

 **volume name**: The name by which a particular volume is identified.
 It is the same as the filename of the volume directory file.

+**VSDrive**: A virtual drive over Super Serial Card emulator supported by ADTPro software.

+**VT-100**: The VT-100 is a video terminal, introduced in August 1978 by Digital Equipment Corporation (DEC).
+It was one of the first terminals to support ANSI escape codes for cursor control and other tasks, and added a number of extended codes for special features like controlling the status lights on the keyboard.

+**VT100 Escape Code**: The set of special control codes used by the VT-100 to control the behavior of the display.

 **warm start**: The process of transferring control back to the operating system in response to a failure in an application program.
 Compare cold start.

+**Web Server**: A web server is server software, or hardware dedicated to running said software, that can satisfy World Wide Web client requests.
+A web server can, in general, contain one or more websites.
+A web server processes incoming network requests over HTTP and several other related protocols.

+**WiModem**: WiModem is an internet modem for your 8 bit computer that emulates a standard Hayes compatible modem.

 **wraparound**: The automatic continuation of text from the end of one line to the beginning of the next; wraparound means that you don't have to press the Return key at the end of each line as you type.